haidark/RoadSignDetector/README.txt

     8) Enter a size for blobs (typically 50x50 pixels)
     9) Enter a cellsize for HoG (typically 2 pixels)
     10) Assemble and save training matrix by clicking ASSEMBLE TRAINING DATA
-    11) Optional: run Hold-one-out Crossvalidation
+    11) Optional: run Hold-one-out Cross-validation
     12) Traing and save model by clicking TRAIN AND SAVE

 In the current MATLAB directory, you will see a folder with your model name.